RestoreMonarchyPlugins/UnturnedDocumentation/Unturned Server/making-server-public.md

 authors: MCrow
 category: servers
 published: true
-description: Learn how to make your Unturned server public by creating a Game Server Login Token.
+description: Learn how to make your Unturned server public and visible in the server list.
+This guide covers creating a Game Server Login Token (GSLT), setting up a startup command, and using a fake IP to make your server public.
 ---

 # Making Your Unturned Server Public
-In this guide, you'll learn how to make your Unturned server public.
+In this guide, you'll learn how to make your Unturned server public and visible in the server list.
+This is essential if you want other players to join your server.

 **If you host a server on a Game Server Hosting provider**, like [our hosting](/hosting), you only need to create a [Game Server Login Token (GSLT)](#game-server-login-token-gslt).